belastingdienst/opr-paas/docs/development-guide/maintaining.md

    to `candidate`.
 4. Development clusters subscribed to `candidate` can upgrade.
 5. After validation, run the promotion workflow to add the same bundle version to `fast`.
-6. After validation in OTA, run the promotion workflow again to add the same bundle version to `stable`.
+6. After validation in pre-production, run the promotion workflow again to add the same bundle version to `stable`.

 No new bundle is built during promotion.
 Promotion changes catalog metadata only.